5 Random-Walking Funds

 In the table below you can find the five funds exhibiting the random walk behavior I am talking about.
 Click to enlarge Source: Author's software

 As you can see, the CEFs on the list are not moving with their selected benchmark.
 And those benchmarks were the best ones I could find from a statistical standpoint.
-For three of the funds (PGP, CLM and IID) the selection was based on the high correlation between the funds' NAV and the benchmark.
-For the other two funds (HTY and FMY) the benchmark was selected based on its relatively good historical correlation with the market price of the funds.
+For three of the funds, PGP, CLM and IID, the selection was based on the high correlation between the funds' NAV and the benchmark.
+For the other two funds, HTY and FMY, the benchmark was selected based on its relatively good historical correlation with the market price of the funds.
 Despite the carefully selected benchmarks, however, the overall correlations of the five funds with those benchmarks seem quite low.

 What is really stunning about all five funds is how low their correlation is with respect to their NAV.
 It is not only low, it is negative, which makes absolutely no economic sense to me.
 One would expect CEFs to track closely their NAVs under normal circumstances.
 Maybe some would trade at a premium and others at a discount, but at least the discount and premium would remain relatively stable over time.
 That's not the case with the funds on the list above.

-So, my dilemma here is what to do with these five random walk funds.
+So, my dilemma here is what to do with these five random-walk funds.
 How to trade them?
 And also, why don't they behave the way they should according to financial logic?
-I am going to leave those questions unanswered here and I implore my readers to share their insights in the comment section below.
+I am going to leave those questions unanswered here and I implore my readers to share their insights in the comments section below.
 I would really appreciate any thoughts on the matter.

 Conclusion